Pseudocordulia

-Pseudocordulia is a small genus of dragonflies that are endemic to tropical northeastern Australia.
+Pseudocordulia is a small genus of dragonflies endemic to tropical north-eastern Australia.
 They are medium-sized, bronze-black dragonflies with clear wings.

-Its taxonomic placement has varied, with some authors placing it in the monotypic family Pseudocorduliidae, while others include it in Corduliidae or Synthemistidae.
+Taxonomy

+Pseudocordulia was formerly considered to be the only genus in the family Pseudocorduliidae.

+However, recent research and taxonomic updates have led to Pseudocorduliidae no longer being recognised as a family, and the genus Pseudocordulia is now placed incertae sedis within the superfamily Libelluloidea.

 Species

 The genus Pseudocordulia includes the following two species: